apache/airflow/dev/example_dags/README.md

  under the License.
  -->

+1. Update links to missing example dags:

-Run this script in a `docs-archive` folder of checked out `github.com:apache/airflow-site.git` repo to refresh links to example dags to the right versions.
+Run `update_example_dags_paths.py` script in a `docs-archive` folder of checked out `github.com:apache/airflow-site.git` repo to refresh links to example dags to the right versions.

+3. Update links to missing `[source]` links:

+Run `update_source_links_providers.py` script in a `docs-archive` folder of checked out `github.com:apache/airflow-site.git` repo to refresh links to example dags to the right versions in providers.

+Run `update_source_links_airflow.py` script in a `docs-archive` folder of checked out `github.com:apache/airflow-site.git` repo to refresh links to example dags to the right versions in airflow.